fixie/fixie.assertions/README.md

 ## Nulls

-The `ShouldBeNull` assertion provides additional evidence to the compiler as it traces the flow of nullability through your test code.
+The `ShouldNotBeNull` assertion provides additional evidence to the compiler as it traces the flow of nullability through your test code.
 After calling it, the target object is understood to definitely not be null in subsequent statements.

 ```cs
 possiblyNull.Property.ShouldBe(7);